To learn and to practise what is learned

 --- K'UNG-FU-TZU, Lun Yu (circa 500 BC)

 Do you know that there exists a mouse with double-click button?
-If you don't, now you know!
+If you don't, now you know!time and again is pleasure, is it not?

 What happens when you double-click on the file (or shortcut) in Windows operating system (OS)?
 Based on the file extension (usually 2, 3 or 4 letters after the last dot in the file name) OS determines its file type and then executes an application that can open (display) selected file.
 BTW, this is the default behaviour - you can set that this action is triggered by single-click: